 For more information about Cisco WiFi controllers, see Cisco wireless controllers consulting and integration.

 Legacy Cisco Wireless Access Points, LAN Bridges and Controllers Supported by Progent

-Legacy Cisco Aironet APs
+Legacy Cisco Aironet Access Points

-Legacy Cisco Wireless Bridges
+Legacy Cisco Wireless LAN Bridges

-Legacy Cisco Wireless Network Controllers
+Legacy Cisco Wireless LAN Controllers

 Cisco WLAN Controllers provide single-point management of WLANs by simplifying the handling of common technologies such as integrated intrusion prevention system (IPS), fast RF management, zero touch deployment, and N+1 redundancy.
 WLAN controllers work with lightweight access points to deliver superior performance and advanced control functions.